calabash/run_loop/README.md

 Run Loop is available under the MIT license.
 See the LICENSE file for more info.

+Licenses for third-party software can be found in `./vendor-licenses`.

 ### Versioning

 Run Loop follows the spirit of Semantic Versioning.
 [1]  However, the semantic versioning spec is incompatible with RubyGem's patterns for pre-release gems.
 [2]